Work-from-Home Music to Boost Productivity

 Do you always wonder why the hours quickly pass by when you’re playing video games?
 Well, several elements have a role in keeping you engrossed.
 However, anyone will agree that the soundtrack is crucial in pumping you through quests and adventures.
 So, we recommend that you try listening to music from video games while working from home.
 Who knows…you might finally give your tasks the same effort you exert on building houses on The Sims.

-Now, you might ask, “What are the best office music playlists for productivity?”
+Now, you might ask, “What is the best music for productivity?”
 Well, it is important that you determine the type of music that motivates you.
 If you need to stay calm and focused, we recommend listening to soundtracks from exploration games like Journey.
 Music from The Sims may also work for you.
 If you want music that will get you amped, listen to fairly fast-paced soundtracks from video games like The Last of Us and World of Warcraft.

 2. Classical Music